 This Complaints Adjudication Procedure sets out how complaints relating to a Member of the MII will be dealt with by the MII.
 It does not affect anyone's legal rights.

 The MII encourages the use of direct communication and a conciliatory approach wherever possible when dealing with complaints, being mindful that mediation exists to facilitate communication and negotiation, to promote voluntary decision making by the parties to a dispute and to assist them to reach a mutually acceptable solution.

-3.1 A complaint may be made about an MII Associate, Certified or Practitioner Member if it is believed that they have acted in breach of the MII Code of Ethics and Practice.
+3.1 A complaint may be made about an MII Member or Advanced Member. if it is believed that they have acted in breach of the MII Code of Ethics and Practice.

 3.2 All complaints should first be raised with the Member directly.

 The MII encourages all its Members to be open to hearing complaints and to respond promptly and appropriately.
 By raising the complaint directly with the Member or with the organisation that employs the Mediator or which engaged the Mediator to mediate (if applicable), the complaint may then be resolved without the need to use the formal MII Complaints Procedures.

 If these attempts to resolve the issue have not been successful, the complaint should then be brought to the attention of the MII through the formal MII Complaints Procedures.*

 3.3 A complaint being raised with the MII must be made within six months of the practice from which the complaint arises.
 If a complaint is made after six months, an explanation for the delay must be given and the MII Council will have discretion in deciding whether to consider the complaint.